 Let’s look at 6 financing deal structures to improve your financing transaction.
-These may be unfamiliar to newer companies.

 No deal structure replaces having a strong business and competing investor interest.
 Those are table stakes.
 The deal structures discussed here don’t replace fundamentals.
 We’re assuming you have a good business and are running a good fundraising process.
 But you can use these techniques to improve an offer by 10-15% or to drive more of your existing investors to contribute to your new round.

 - Leave headroom.
 We already discussed setting the valuation floor to avoid a down-round.
 There’s a natural valuation ceiling, too.
 You need to leave room for the new investor’s investment to grow before the next To do this, calculate the pre-money valuation of the current round by looking at what the implied post-money of the round would be (again: pre-money plus new cash going in).
 Then imagine your team successfully executes its plan for the next 18 months, and use that projection as a baseline to estimate the likely pre-money value of the next financing round 18-24 months from now.
 Remember, you don’t want to set investors up for a down-round in the next round either.
 A strong business with headroom for growth is the most effective ‘carrot’.